nctran108/CMCS335-34/README.md

 # CMCS335-34

-Quick setup — if you’ve done this kind of thing before git clone https://github.com/nctran108/CMCS335-34.git
+Quick setup — if you’ve done this kind of thing before. git clone https://github.com/nctran108/CMCS335-34.git

 Get started by creating a new file or uploading an existing file.